Generic name: acetaminophen and oxycodone [ a-SEET-a-MIN-oh-fen-and-OX-i-KOE-done ]

-You should not use Percocet if you are allergic to acetaminophen (Tylenol) or oxycodone, or if:
+You should not use Percocet if you are allergic to any of its components including acetaminophen or oxycodone, or if you have:

-To make sure Percocet is safe for you, tell your doctor if you have:
+To make sure Percocet is safe for you, tell your doctor if you have ever had:

 How should I take Percocet?

-If you need surgery, tell the surgeon ahead of time that you are using acetaminophen and oxycodone.
-You may need to stop using the medicine for a short time.
+If you need surgery or medical tests, tell the doctor ahead of time that you are using Percocet.

 What happens if I miss a dose?